creighton-d/C-Davison-Resume/docs/index.md

 __Noble Healthcare__, Emmett, ID

 - Developed new Accounts Recievable systems and procedures.
-- Currently facilitating new HR enrollment and payment systems.
+- Facilitating new HR enrollment and payment systems.
+- Developing internal controls.
+- Provide financial updates to the CFO.
+- Work with government regulations and inquiries to keep company in conformity.
+- Oversee and support accounting team and provide needed training.

 ### WAREHOUSE WORKER/DRIVER